|Oracle® Database Utilities

 Upon successful job completion, the master table is dropped.

 If a job is stopped using the

-STOP_JOB interactive command, then the master table is retained for use in restarting the job.
+STOP_JOB interactive command, the master table is retained for use in restarting the job.

 If a job is killed using the

-KILL_JOB interactive command, then the master table is dropped and the job cannot be restarted.
+KILL_JOB interactive command, the master table is dropped and the job cannot be restarted.

 Within the master table, specific objects are assigned attributes such as name or owning schema.
 Objects also belong to a class of objects (such as

 DIRECTORY).
 The class of an object is called its object type.
 You can use the